johnmaguire/Cardinal/README.md

 Anything, if you're creative!
 Cardinal does come with some plugins to get you started...

 * Fetching URL titles
+* Wolfram Alpha calculations
+* Wikipedia definitions
+* Urban Dictionary definitions
-* sed-like substitutions
+* Weather reports
 * Reminders
-* Weather reports
 * Google searches
 * Now playing w/ Last.fm
-* Urban Dictionary definitions
-* Wikipedia definitions
 * Stock ticker
+* sed-like substitutions
 * ... and more!

 But the best part of Cardinal is how easy it is to add more!